Qualizar488/hello-world/README.md

 ---

-'It's all about the bacon and the sparrows now . . .
+'It's all about the bacon and the sparrows . .
 God looks out for the guy in the chair, Rick'

 ==That's all folks==